jamesabel/longtaskrunnin/README.md

 ### Process communication

 The input to a Process can be anything that can be pickled.
-However, there is no "return" and (as mentioned above) the data elements in a class derived from Process don't actually contain data from the worker.
+However, there is no "return" and (as mentioned above) the data elements in a class derived from Process don't actually contain data from the worker.  `SimpleQueue` is used to "pass back" the results.

-This implementation has chosen to use `pickle` to deliver the data from the worker back to the consumer code.
-See the `InterprocessCommunication` class.
-It uses a temp directory to write and then read the data.
-The data is read in `interprocess_communication_read()` and that action deletes the pickle file.
-So, even though this data is rather global in that it lives in the file system, in effect that's not an issue since its in a temp directory and this implementation causes it to be ephemeral (is immediately cleaned up once the data is retrieved from the file system).

 ### Leaking threads from `QThread`